Frequently Asked Questions

 Are there any ongoing compliance requirements?

-Yes, you are required to complete regular surveillance audits to ensure your products or services still conform to the standards to which they were certified.
-Standards and products may change during the life of a Licence and as such, within the first 12 months of licensing, and roughly 24 months thereafter, applicants will be required to complete a surveillance audit to ensure compliance is still achieved.
+Yes, you are required to complete a surveillance audit to ensure your products or service still conforms to the standards to which they were certified.
+Standards and products may change during the life of a Licence and as such, every 36 months, applicants will be required to complete a surveillance audit to ensure compliance is still achieved.

 GECA may also request a random audit during the life of a Licence to ensure compliance.
 Random audits are not triggered by accusations of non-conformance by third parties.
 Third party accusations will be dealt with per Section A3.3.1 of the GECA Scheme Rules.
 For a copy of the GECA Scheme Rules please contact GECA’s administration office.Close